 Fire apparatus access roads and Fire Lanes shall have an unobstructed width of not less than 20 feet and an unobstructed vertical clearance of not less than 13 feet 6 inches.
+Vertical clearances or widths shall be increased, when in the opinion of the Code Official, vertical clearance or widths are not adequate to provide fire apparatus access.

 - 1. Vertical clearance may be reduced; provided such reduction does not impair access by fire apparatus and approved signs are installed and maintained indicating the established vertical clearance when approved. - 2.
-For buildings in existence on or before June 15, 1976, access roads may have an unobstructed width of not less than 15 feet, when the designation of a greater width would necessitate structural changes to the building. - 3.
+For buildings in existence on or before June 15, 1976, access roads may have an unobstructed width of not less than 15 feet, when the designation of a great width would necessitate structural changes to the building. - 3.
 Vertical clearances or widths shall be increased when, in the opinion of the Code Official, vertical clearances or widths are not adequate to provide fire apparatus access.